hgn/barnowld/README.md

 it iterates over time and in a pseudo-random fashion over the CPUs to make countermeasures more difficult.
 Then Barnowl analyzes the cache reference and cache missrate for a certain amount of time - again pseudo-randomly.
 Here especially the last level cache charactetristics.
+Basically the following Cache Side-Channel attacks should be detectable:

+- Flush+Reload
+- Prime+Probe
+- Evict+Time
+- Cross-VM Cache Attacks

+As noted earlier, flush+flush or Branch History Attacks are not detectable by this method.

 For this purpose Barnwold uses the so-called Counting Mode of the Performance Monitor Unit (PMU) of the processor.
 In contrast to the Sampling Mode, the